DOT Eye Chart

 If you've had laser eye surgery, chances are your vision is better than ever!
 You can rest assured knowing that you'll be able to pass the DOT eye test with flying colors.
 Put your worries aside and enjoy the freedom and clarity of sight that comes with successful laser eye surgery!
 VisitDOT Authority Package, Tips to prepare for 2022 DOT Weekfilings in minutes.
-How to get Oregon Trip And Fuel Permit?
+How to get an Oregon Trip And Fuel Permit?

 What If I Fail the DOT Eye Examination?

 If you don't pass the vision test portion of your DOT physical, your Medical Examiner may refer you to a specialist or suggest that you apply for a Federal Vision Exemption.
 Make sure they complete the remainder of the exam, so you can submit an exemption request if necessary.
 With this kind of special permission, you'll be able to continue operating CMVs despite failing the vision test.
 Learn here How to Prepare for a Compliance DOT Audit.